-‘Big Brother 19’ Houseguest Raven Walton Discusses #RavenExposedParty, Being ‘BB19’ Puppet Master [Video]
+‘Big Brother 19’ Houseguest Raven Walton Discusses ‘#RavenExposedParty,’ Being ‘BB19’ Puppet Master [Video]

 The #RavenExposedParty hashtag went viral during the BB19 run on Twitter and was created by Big Brother 19 viewers who doubted many of Raven’s stories about her illnesses and her extraordinary life.

-Regarding her gastroparesis, which requires her to wear an implanted pacemaker, Raven told Eric she is sorry she spoke so much about the disease while in the BB19 house.
+Regarding her gastroparesis, which requires her to wear an implanted pacemaker, Raven told Eric that she is sorry she spoke so much about the disease while in the BB19 house.
 Nevertheless, she said she was simply excited to garner national attention for the “horrible” illness.
 Raven added that she just “wanted to give gastroparesis a face.”

-She went on to say, “I really am sick and I really do have this other disease that has not been named yet.”
+“I really am sick and I really do have this other disease that has not been named yet,” she went on to say.

 One issue the public and Big Brother 19 houseguests alike had with Raven was the multitude of physical problems she claimed to have.
 She confessed to Eric that she may have misspoken about a couple of them, noting that she does not have an “introverted” spine (on BB19 live feeds Raven called it an inverted spine), but rather has indentations in it.

-She also corrected herself regarding the claims she made about having something called Rough Kneecap Syndrome, saying she realizes now it is not a syndrome, but insisted she does have rough kneecaps.
+She also corrected herself regarding the claims she made about having something called rough kneecap syndrome, saying she realizes now it is not a syndrome, but insisted she does have rough kneecaps.
 Raven added that the knee ailment has a long and complicated name when Googled, but she is unable to pronounce it.
-She explained she requires steroid shots in her knee and has not had surgery to correct the issue because she’s a dancer.
+She explained that she requires steroid shots in her knee and has not had surgery to correct the issue because she’s a dancer.

 Raven stated no matter what has been said about her, she prefers to “spread love and not hate” and will continue to have a positive attitude about everything.

-Another issue discussed during the interview the announcement Raven made when she entered the BB19 jury house, asserting that she and Paul, who placed second this season, were the puppet masters of the game.
+Another issue discussed during the interview was the announcement Raven made when she entered the BB19 jury house, asserting that she and Paul, who placed second this season, were the puppet masters of the game.

-Raven said at the time she made the comment, she was unaware of what was going on in the house.
+Raven said at the time she made the comment that she was unaware of what was going on in the house.
 After the show ended and she was able to watch it back, she realized Paul was working with everyone.

-She said of Paul, “I love that little man… he’s adorable.”
+“I love that little man… he’s adorable,” she said of Paul.

-Raven added that she felt as though Paul was making her “pull strings” but she didn’t realize he was pulling her strings all along as well.
+Raven added that she felt as though Paul was making her “pull strings,” but she didn’t realize he was pulling her strings all along as well.

 • IT'S OFFICIAL • HERE WE GO AGAIN!! #YourBoyIsBack Paul is going in for round 2 on BIG BROTHER #bb19 Lets see what mayhem he creates this time around.
 To all you savvy mofos, thanks for being genuine homies!
 You knew it all along & we've been blown away by how well you know your boy! #TEAMDEADSKULL will be taking over while he is in the house.
 So excited for the new season!
 GO show your support by checking out @deadskullapparel He just launched his new summer shirts!
 These are the best ones yet! – FRIENDSHIP & NEVER CARED were re-released for a limited time just for the true friends out there.
 Important to check out Paul's Band @strangefacesla they just put out their first music video.
 Check the link in their BIO ????????????
 LETS DO THIS

-As the interview went on, Raven said she was inspired by her supportive fans and their love means a lot to her.
+As the interview went on, Raven said she was inspired by her supportive fans, and their love means a lot to her.
 She said she’ll be posting more dances on social media and writing many more messages on Instagram.

 Please check back often for more news and spoilers about Big Brother, Celebrity Big Brother U.K., Big Brother Canada, and the upcoming premiere of Celebrity Big Brother U.S. this winter.